-The credit line 'History of Science Museum, University of Oxford' is to appear in all object labels.
-The credit line 'Inv [HSM Object Ref.]© History of Science Museum, University of Oxford' is to appear in the exhibition catalogue and with all reproductions of images.
+The credit line 'Museum of the History of Science, University of Oxford' must be used in all object labels.

+The credit line '© The University of Oxford for its Museum of the History of Science [Year of first publication]' must be used in the exhibition catalogue and with all reproductions for all objects.